-- 1. Required core subjects (10 hours)

-- A. EDUC 5010 Graduate Study Seminar

-- B. Research

-- EDUC 5013 Introduction to Research

 - C. Foundation

 - EDUC 5203 Educational Practices

 - D. Psychology

 - EDUC 5212 Psychology of Teaching

 - E. Diversity

 - EDUC 5822 Multicultural Education

 - 2. Related area of study: Educational Leadership (24 hours)

 - EDUC 5103 Curriculum in Schools

 - EDUC 5093 Curriculum and Instruction for Special Learners

 - EDUC 5703 School Personnel and Administration

 - EDUC 5782 Supervision of Teaching

 - EDUC 5753 Principles of Public School Administration

 - EDUC 5763 Public School Finance

 - EDUC 5772 School and Public Relations

 - EDUC 5783 Implementing State and Federal Requirements

 - EDUC 5500 Internship for Educational Leadership (must be taken in final semester)+

-- \NOTE: This program prepares candidates for principal certification only.
+- NOTE: This program prepares candidates for principal certification only.
 It may be taken as a fast-track, 18-month program.

-- \\NOTE: On February 24, 2011, the NWOSU Teacher Education Committee voted to make successful completion (i.e., a passing score) of the Oklahoma Subject Area Test for certification a requirement for program completion in the Educational Leadership graduate program.
+- NOTE: On February 24, 2011, the NWOSU Teacher Education Committee voted to make successful completion (i.e., a passing score) of the Oklahoma Subject Area Test for certification a requirement for program completion in the Educational Leadership graduate program.

 - +NOTE: M.Ed. candidates may take only one other course with practicum/internship with the approval of their graduate advisory committee chair.
 M.Ed. candidates may take only one course after completing the practicum/internship.
 Any exceptions to these policies must be approved by each student's graduate advisory committee.